UDST/orca/docs/index.rst

 Installation
 ------------

-Orca depends on Pandas, PyTables, toolz (or cytoolz), and zbox.
+Orca depends on Pandas, PyTables, and toolz (or cytoolz).
 Pandas and PyTables are included in `Anaconda <http://docs.continuum.io/anaconda/>`__.
-Toolz and zbox may be installed with `pip <https://pip.pypa.io/en/latest/index.html>`__, and both toolz and cytoolz are can be installed by `conda <http://conda.pydata.org/>`__ (if you are using Anaconda or miniconda).
+Toolz may be installed with `pip <https://pip.pypa.io/en/latest/index.html>`__, and both toolz and cytoolz are can be installed by `conda <http://conda.pydata.org/>`__ (if you are using Anaconda or miniconda).